 People with lower scores are generally not sharing their results.
 The results page gives an approximate percentile rank based on our published sample, and the current online sample shows only slightly higher scores.
 Some people may also complete the task multiple times and then share their best score (some people complete the task over 3,000 times).

 The task measures divergent thinking, which is only one process involved in creativity.
 Like any verbal creativity measure, it partly measures creativity and partly measures verbal ability.
-We are currently testing how the English version of the task works across different countries, but ideally people would be able to complete the task in their native language.

 Scores can also be artificially modulated through various strategies, such as using exceptionally rare words or using structurally similar words (e.g., rhyming words or those that start with the same letter).
 In our studies, we usually give participants a 4-minute time limit to reduce the likelihood that they will think of these various strategies.